 4. How does the executive recruitment firm intend to execute the search?

 Will they rely primarily on a database of candidates and advertising?
-Or will they use their network to access a wider pool of candidates to include both active and passive candidates?
+Or will they use their network and research resources to access a wider pool of candidates to include both active and passive candidates?
 Many head hunting firms concentrate predominantly on ‘passive’ candidates.
 However to do so will limit the field of candidates for no obvious gain.
 Active candidates have many advantages and a good search firm will seek out both.
 You should seek a recruiter that deploys a variety of sourcing channels.

 5. Has the recruiter taken time to fully understand the role and also the culture of your organisation?